Have you ever planned something out so that it would make accomplishing an end goal easier? Maybe a to-do list of chores for the day?

 - Improved Sales and Marketing Alignment: Instead of requiring prospects to cater to your sales and marketing processes, you can start to mold your strategies around prospective customers.
 Once you know who your ideal customer base is, sales and marketing can sync on their strategies to make sure these prospects are receiving cohesive content and communication.

-Template for Building An Ideal Client Profile
+Building An Ideal Client Profile Template

 As we said earlier, ideal client profiles are fictional representations of your best clients.
 But just like buyer personas, they should be based on real data.
 But what kind of data should you be focusing on?
 What information is relevant to the client/agency relationship?